LAST UPDATED: 15th January 2023 by The Editorial Team

-Summary: Learn how to wire a plug and change a fuse.
+Summary: Step by step guide and video showing how to wire a plug and change a fuse.

 Plugs will be fitted with either a 13amp or 3amp fuse depending on the appliance, so take the old fuse with you when you need to buy replacements.
 If you have lost the old fuse, check the underside of the appliance for its wattage.
 Anything over 700W will require a 13amp fuse.